EvyaB/SnakesAndLadderMiniProj/README.md

         - When the player lands on a snakes head, he is transported to its tail.
         - When the player lands on a ladder’s bottom, he is transported to its top.
     * Each game doesn’t affect other games (e.g. players can be on the same tile)

+### Additional assignments:
+Add your own MySql DB:

+    a.
+Create a new EF repository for games.
+Interface and models
+    b.
+Define the entity to include the id, game uuid, startedAt(timestamp), player name, score, duration, state
+    c.
+Define methods:
+        AddGame(GameEntity game)
+        EditGame(GameEntity game)
+        DeleteGame(uuid)
+        GetGameByUuid(uuid)
+        GetGameByFilterOptions => Player name, isActive here use method Filter(Expression<Func<GameEntity, bool>> predicate)
+    d. run migration to init the DB with the games table Modify your API layer as needed to expose the new abilities.

+Unit tests: Add unit tests for the services layer.

 ### Current Board Game
 ![Current Game Board](CurrentGameBoard.PNG)